InnerSourceCommons/ispo-working-group/docs/slides/innersource-summit.md

  Why did I contribute to Source Code Management project (Justin)
  1. Get more value from hard won lessons by sharing them with others externally.
- 2. Want my perspective in external resources so I can refer to it rather than it just being Justin's opinion in an email.
+ 2. Want my perspective in external resources so I can refer to it rather than it just being Justin's opinion written in an email.
  3. Want to confirm my opinion is aligned with others who have struggled through this at their company as this makes me more confident when I make a position internally.
  4. Sharing makes it more likely InnerSource Commons people give you feedback on unrelated areas.
 They are more likely to spend their time on you.
 -->